-Every era of church and culture has its strengths as well as weaknesses and blind spots.
-Current Western culture has essentially abandoned God and his Word and elevated subjective feelings to the place of the ultimate authority, especially in the realm of sexual ethics.
-Large swaths of the church have followed suit, refusing to confront the errors of the day and reducing the faith to little more than accepting all beliefs without judgment.
-Jesus himself has been caricatured to fit this ethos, no longer the Sovereign Lord who died for sinners and will judge the world, but merely a life coach whose only message is that people should be nice to each other.
+Every era of church and culture has its strengths as well as its weaknesses and blind spots.
+Current Western culture has essentially abandoned God and his Word and elevated subjective feelings to the place of ultimate authority, especially in the area of sexual ethics.
+Large swaths of the church have followed suit, refusing to confront the mistaken ideas of the day and reducing the faith to little more than accepting all beliefs without judgment.
+Jesus himself has been caricatured to fit this ethos, no longer the Sovereign Lord who died for sinners and who will judge the world, but merely a life coach whose only message is that people should be nice to each other.

-These challenges may be different from those faced by the reformers or the apostles.
+These challenges may be different from those faced by the reformers or the apostles before them.
 The solution, however, remains the same.
-Now as always, individual men and women of faith need to embrace a robust, passionate devotion to the Scriptures, and to the Christ whom they reveal.
+Now as always, men and women of faith need to embrace a robust, passionate devotion to the Scriptures, and to the Christ whom they reveal.
 Who knows but that God will use such believers to spark a new reformation of both church and culture, to his praise and glory?

 © 2017 Focus on the Family (Canada) Association.
 All rights reserved.